of financial condition and results of operations

 Internal control systems and their adequacy

-Oracle Financial Services Software group has in place adequate systems for internal control commensurate with the size of the business operations.
-These systems and processes cover all the financial and operating functions and are designed to provide reasonable assurance with regard to maintaining adequate controls, monitoring economy and efficiency of operations, protecting assets from unauthorized use or losses, and ensuring reliability of financial and operational information.
+We believe Oracle Financial Services Software group has in place adequate systems for internal control commensurate with the size of the business operations.
+These systems and processes cover all the financial and operating functions and are designed to provide reasonable assurance with regards to maintaining adequate controls, monitoring economy and efficiency of operations, protecting assets from unauthorized use or losses, and ensuring reliability of financial and operational information.
 The Group continuously strives to align all its processes and controls with global best practices.

 Opportunities and threats